ChrisFishCahill/managing-irf-complexity/README.md

 * There are two .stan files in the /src folder.
 The first is BERTA.stan and the second is BERTA_single_lake.stan.
 These correspond to the original and single-lake versions of BERTA used in Cahill et al. 2021, respectively.
 The BERTA.stan file is not used, but is here in case folks want to compare with the single lake version.

+Disclaimer

+This is a personal repository that is not meant for public use at this time.
+It is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.
+No installation or technical support will be provided.

 TODO for Chris:
 * drink more espresso